 Hamilton: Since I won my title I've never had a car to compete since then 21 June, 2013 Lewis Hamilton moved to Mercedes for 2013, after six years with McLaren Six months after he left McLaren, it is clear that bad blood remains between Lewis Hamilton and the legendary British team as they fire lightly disguised disparaging remarks at each other.
 Over the winter, as the 2008 world champion left the Woking based squad that nurtured him from boyhood, strong rumours of a fall out between Hamilton and team ‘supremo’ Ron Dennis swirled.
 Those rumours were not silenced this week, when McLaren Group chairman Dennis – although no longer the Formula 1 team boss – hit out at an ‘unnamed’ former McLaren driver for having lost focus.
 “Some people lost sight of what the objective is,” he said.
 “When you lost sight of what you are doing, then you lost sight of what it takes to be a world champion,” Dennis charged.
 Lewis Hamilton celebrates winning his 2008 World Championship title with the McLaren team in Brazil At the same time, 28-year-old Hamilton admitted that he decided to leave McLaren because he felt he was “wasting away” his best chances of adding to his tally of a single world title.
 “One [title] is less prestigious now because so many people have won a championship,” he is quoted by the Sun newspaper.
 “Now the people who have two or three or four, [that is what] makes you special.
 “I got to Formula 1 and nearly won in my first year, then I won in my second year but I’ve never had a car to really compete since then.”
 “The car makes such a big difference so you’re just wasting away your best years,” added Hamilton.
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.